microconfig/microconfig/README.md

 # Better config structure
 Our services have common configuration for service-discovery and database.
-To make it easy to understand service's dependencies, let’s create folders for service-discovery-client and database and specify links to these dependencies from core services.
+To make it easy to understand service's dependencies, let’s create folders for service-discovery-client and oracle-client and specify links to these dependencies from core services.

 ```
 repo
 └───common
 |    └───service-discovery-client
 |    | 	 └───application.properties
-|    └───oracle-db
+|    └───oracle-client
 |        └───application.properties
 |
 └───core
 │    └───orders